thruthesky/extended/README.md

 ## Features

+### Common properties

-All the enhanced widget has
+All the enhanced widget has as much of the properties below.
     - color,
     - backgroundColor,
     - borderColor,